thimios/photoshareserver/README.md

 Setup yml configuration files for all example files under config

-start solr (you need it even for db setup)
+run solr with logging on the console (you need it even for db setup)

 	$ RAILS_ENV=development rake sunspot:solr:run

+or start solr in the background:

+	$ RAILS_ENV=development rake sunspot:solr:start

 setup database: